-You can register a domain name through most website builders and web hosts but it's preferable to register the domain name yourself.
+Domain names can be registered through most website builders and web hosts— but it's often cheaper to register the domain name yourself.
 That way you are in control of your domain name no matter what.

-Avoid putting hyphens and numbers in your domain name (example: site-builder-report.com).
-Your domain name should be smooth, clear and readable.
+- Avoid hyphens and numbers — Your domain name should be smooth, clear and readable.

-Lastly, try to choose a brandable domain name.
-My domain name is SiteBuilderReport.com and I regret it!
+- Choose a brandable domain name.
+My domain name is SiteBuilderReport.com and I regret it.
 It’s not very brandable.
-It’s forgettable and vanilla.
-It’s also not very pronounceable; when I say it out loud, I usually have to say it slowly, emphasizing each individual word.
+It’s easily forgotten not very pronounceable; when I say it out loud, I usually have to say it slowly, emphasizing each individual word!